higlass/higlass/higlass_developer.rst

 **Parameters**

 ``viewId: string [default: '']``
     The view identifier.
-If you have only one view you can ommit this parameter.
+If you have only one view you can omit this parameter.

 **Examples:**